 |MAC Address Table||16K||16K||16K|

-In a word, both LAN switch and SAN switch can provide a communications path for data and storage movement.
-But the LAN switch is based on IP while the SAN switch is based on the fiber channel.
-When evaluating your LAN or SAN switch, you need to take the performance requirements, supporting protocols and interface speed into consideration.
-If you are still puzzled about choosing the suitable LAN switch or SAN switch, come to the FS.
-We offer a variety of solution for your switch with different rates at anytime you want.
+In a word, both LAN switch and SAN switch can provide a communications path for data and storage movement, however, LAN switch is based on IP Ethernet while SAN switch is based on Fiber Channel protocol.
+When evaluating your LAN or SAN switch, you need to take the performance requirements, supporting protocols, and interface speeds into consideration.
+If you are still puzzled about choosing the suitable LAN switch or SAN switch, come to FS at any time to access a variety of switching solutions for different applications.